 Chapter 4 – Cascading Style Sheets Basics

 Web designers use CSS to separate the presentation style of a web page from the information on the web page.
-CSS is used to configure text, color, and page layout.
+CSS can configure text, color, and page layout.
 CSS first became a W3C Recommendation in 1996.
 Additional properties for positioning web page elements were introduced to the language with CSS level 2 (CSS2) in 1998.

-CSS continues to evolve, with proposals for CSS level 3 (CSS3) properties to support features such as embedding fonts, rounded corners, and transparency.
+CSS level 3 (CSS3) properties support features such as embedding fonts, rounded corners, and transparency.
+The W3C continues to evolve CSS, with proposals for CSS level 4 (CSS4) currently in draft form.
 This chapter introduces you to the use of CSS on the Web as you explore configuring color on web pages.
+Resource websites and chapter links are listed below.

 Selecting Colors for your Website